ConnorLynch2000/ATM-Machine-test/README.md

 # ATM-Machine
-ATM machine written in Java, with interface.
+Creating java test using JUnit for ATM machine written in Java, with interface.